learn-co-curriculum/pc-ios-stretch-nesting/README.md

 ##Stretch Material

-NESTED DATA STRUCTURES *This material is bonus - think of it as nice-to-have*
+**Nested Data Structures**

-+ Dictionaries and Arrays can occur inside of other dictionaries and arrays.
+Dictionaries and Arrays can occur inside of other dictionaries and arrays.
 Its data structure inception!
-+

 ```swift
 //nested array:
 salad_ingredients = [